-Following reviews with CCLZ Experts and CNOOC Experts, the development feasibility study was approved in principle and is nearing completion.
+Following reviews with CNOOC China Limited Zhanjiang (CCLZ) Experts and CNOOC Experts, the development feasibility study was approved in May.
+The project formally entered the basic design phase in 2022 to detail facilities, drilling and completion plans, and subsurface program and an EIA report.

-During the period, US\$0.9 million (2020: US\$1.4 million) was incurred on preparing the overall development plan.
+During the period, US\$3.6 million (2021: US\$0.9 million) was incurred.